ericgarciaresearch/RAMeN/README.md

 mkdir analyses/blast_90_90_00001_lca_97_97_1000hits_midori2
 cd analyses/blast_90_90_00001_lca_97_97_1000hits_midori2
 ```
-The above example uses the database as well as blast and lca setting to name the run directories but these are albitrary.
+The above example uses the database as well as blast and lca settings to name the run directory but the naming is arbitrary.

-Depending on how you have set up `rainbow_bridge` in your system, you might execute directly from GitHub or locally if you cloned the repo.
+If you have not done it already, now is the time to decide how to set up `rainbow_bridge` in your system.
+You might use nextflow to execute it directly from GitHub or you can git clone the repo and run it locally (see the [rainbow_bridge documentation](https://github.com/mhoban/rainbow_bridge) for full details).
+If you clone it, place the repo outside your project.
+It is not a good idea to embed git repositories.
 Generating metabarcoding results can take multiple hours depending on the size of your dataset.

-Similarly, you can specify rainbow_bridge parameters straight in the command or using nextflow to parse a parameters file.
+Similarly, you can specify rainbow_bridge parameters straight in the command or use nextflow to parse a parameters file.

-Locally:
+Local run with parameters in command:
 ```
 $ rainbow_bridge.nf -<nextflow-options> --<rainbow_bridge-options>
 ```